Alvin Kamara Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- Kamara has averaged 50.8 rushing yards per game in his nine career matchups against the Falcons, 10.7 fewer yards than his over/under in Sunday's game.
+- Against the Falcons, Kamara's 50.8 rushing yards per game over his nine career matchups are 13.7 fewer than his over/under in Sunday's game.

-- In three of nine games against the Falcons Kamara has rushed for a touchdown.
-But he did not have multiple TDs in any of those games.

 - The Falcons give up 127.9 yards per game on the ground, the NFL's 26th-ranked rush defense.

-- This season the Falcons have given up 19 rushing TDs.
-They are ranked 27th in the NFL in that category.
+- The Falcons have allowed 19 rushing touchdowns, 27th in the league.

 Recent Performances

-- Against the Panthers last week, Kamara rushed 13 times for 32 yards.
+- In last week's outing against the Panthers, Kamara carried the ball 13 times for 32 yards.

-- He chipped in with five receptions for 68 yards and scored one touchdown in the passing game.
+- Kamara also racked up 68 yards on five receptions and scored one receiving TD.

-- He's also averaged 29.3 receiving yards per game, catching nine passes for 88 yards and one touchdown.
+- He also has nine catches for 88 yards (29.3 per game) and one TD.

 Kamara's New Orleans Teammates